ska-telescope/ska-low-mccs-spshw/docs/source/getting_started/setup_deployment_environment.rst

-The instructions at the :doc:`setup_development_environment` page will allow you to run tests in a lightweight test harness that mocks out Tango Controls.
-Running these tests does not actually deploy Tango devices.
+The instructions at the :doc:`setup_development_environment` page will allow you to run tests in a lightweight test harness that mocks out Tango Controls. *This is sufficient to get you started developing.*

+However, running these tests does not actually deploy Tango devices.
 These instructions will allow you to set up a deployment environment so that you can run an actual cluster of Tango devices.
-They are largely independed of the instructions for setting up a development
+They are largely independent of the instructions for setting up a development
 environment: you can follow these instructions to set up a deployment environment on the same machine as your development environment, or on a completely different machine.